the Philodemic Society

 The Librarian shall be the faculty liaison, responsible for any relations with Georgetown Faculty.
 (2006)

 The Librarian shall be in charge of overseeing any academic events of Philodemic Society.
 (2006)

-The Librarian shall be in charge of composing and updating an accurate History of the Philodemic, which also contains all documents beneficial to induction and membership and shall make a quarterly report of the Librarian’s findings.
-It is the duty of the Librarian to make available a copy of The Philodemic History to current members, and nonmembers on the induction list.
+The Librarian shall be in charge of composing and updating an accurate History of the Philodemic, which also contains all documents beneficial to induction and membership and shall make a quarterly report of their findings.
+It is the duty of the Librarian to make available a copy of The Philodemic History to current members, and non-members on the induction list.
 The Librarian will also be available to assist mentors in explaining the history and traditions of the Society to non-members, as the mentor and mentee so desire.
 (2006, 2012)

 The Librarian shall be given a budget for the procurement of books for said Library.
 (2008)

 The Librarian shall be responsible for creating and printing the weekly debate program.
 At the end of the Librarian’s term, he or she will print two copies of each week’s program.
 The Librarian will place one set of the programs in the Philodemic Library, and will file the other set of programs with the University Archivists.
 (2008, 2012)